 Regarding verse 24, I figured this out for you in modern dollars and cents.
 The man owed his master ten thousand talents.
-Using a hundred pounds per talent that comes out to $3 billion $240 million American.
-(I found that by using the 12 ounce Avoirdupois times $270 an ounce times ten thousand, and so forth.)
+Using a hundred pounds per talent that comes out to $3.24 billion American.
+(I found that by using the 12 ounce Avoirdupois times $270 an ounce, times ten thousand, and so forth.)

 There is within us, in human nature, a very strong tendency to minimize our sin.
 It does not matter what the sin is, because every sin against God is a great sin that incurs the death penalty.